 “What’s the secret to connecting with an audience?”

-When Harvard Business Review put this question to Penn Jillette (of Penn and Teller fame), his answer was as profound and applicable to delivering the news as it is to doing his Vegas magic act.
+When Harvard Business Review put this question to Penn Jillette (of Penn and Teller fame) a few years back, his answer was as profound and applicable to delivering the news as it was to doing his Vegas magic act.

 Here’s a part of what he said: